yogeshmangal/SpringBoot-Projects/README.md

 # SpringBoot-Projects:
-- This Repository contains Projects in Spring Boot.
+- This repository hosts a collection of projects developed using Spring Boot, a powerful framework for building Java applications.

 # Taskify - Simple Task Management API with Spring Boot